mbrad26/prime-numbers-multiplications-table/README.md

 * Improve the algorithm - try to implement a sieve of Eratosthenes, this will result in a faster prime number generator and also a reduced amount of code to maintain;
 * Implement an object oriented solution;
-* Improve my TDD process - on some occassions I made too much of jump from one test to another;
+* Improve my TDD process - on some occassions I made too much of a jump from the simplest test to the next level of complexity;
 * I took an inside-out approach to my testing, at least in the beginning - so I would like to try the reverse, going outside-in coupled with an OOP aproach;